mora-bprs/unet/README.md

 ## Inference On Google Colab:

 For convenience, you can run the inference on Google Colab using our pre-trained models.
 Access the Colab notebook [here](https://colab.research.google.com/drive/1u_lYgVbUwJPmJK6ds2oMLnGOx2tA1W5n?usp=sharing).
+You can see some example inference images from [here](https://github.com/KavinduJ2001/UNet-Implementation/tree/main/Inference%20Images).

 ## Note: